eric-humane/exo/README.md

 exo provides a [ChatGPT-compatible API](exo/api/chatgpt_api.py) for running models.
 It's a [one-line change](examples/chatgpt_api.sh) in your application to run models on your own hardware using exo.

+By default, the API implements secure CORS policies, only allowing specific origins to access it.
+This can be configured using the `EXO_CORS_ALLOWED_ORIGINS` environment variable (comma-separated list of allowed origins).

 ### Device Equality

 Unlike other distributed inference frameworks, exo does not use a master-worker architecture.
 Instead, exo devices [connect p2p](https://github.com/exo-explore/exo/blob/945f90f676182a751d2ad7bcf20987ab7fe0181e/exo/orchestration/node.py#L161).
 As long as a device is connected somewhere in the network, it can be used to run models.